b3196/confirmation2calendar/README.md

 ## How it works:
 It loops through all emails with a specific label and checks whether it is a booking or a cancellation confirmation.
-If it is a booking confirmation, it extracts event details from the mail body or pdf ticket and creates a new Google Calendar event.
+- If it is a booking confirmation, it extracts event details from the mail body or pdf ticket and creates a new Google Calendar event.
-If it is a cancellation confirmation, it checks for matching Google Calendar and deletes the first match.
+- If it is a cancellation confirmation, it checks for matching Google Calendar and deletes the first match.

 After the operation is exectured, it deletes the original confirmation email and, if desired, forwards it (with pdf attachments).

-## How to set it up for Wellpass:
+## Basic Setup for Wellpass:

 1. Create a new Label `Wellpass` in Gmail.
 2. Set up a filter in Gmail to automatically label incoming email confirmations.